braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/manage_your_braze_users/adding_users_to_your_dashboard.md

 ## Adding Braze users

-There is no limit to the number of users (administrators or limited users) you can have on your company account.
-Your company admins will be responsible for adding users and setting relevant permissions.
-However, if there is only one admin left in your workspace, that individual will not be able to remove their own admin permissions.
+You must have administrator permissions to add users to your Braze account.

-To add a new user to your Braze account, ensure you have admin privileges and perform the following:
+To add a new user:

 1. Go to **Settings** > **Company Users**.
 2. Click **+ Add New User**.
-3. Enter their information as prompted, including their email, department, and [user role]({{site.baseurl}}/user_guide/administrative/manage_your_braze_users/user_permissions/#editing-user-permissions).<br><br>![][2]<br><br>
+3. Enter their information as prompted, including their email, department, and [user role]({{site.baseurl}}/user_guide/administrative/manage_your_braze_users/user_permissions/#editing-user-permissions).

+{% alert tip %}
+The department listed in a user's profile determines what types of communications they receive from Braze.
+This is so everyone only receives the communications and alerts that are relevant to how they use Braze.
+{% endalert %}

+![][2]

+{:start="4"}

-4. For users with a limited role, select the company level and workspace level permissions you want this user to have.<br><br>![][3]
+4. For users with a limited role (meaning they aren't administrators), select the company-level and workspace-level [permissions]({{site.baseurl}}/user_guide/administrative/app_settings/manage_your_braze_users/user_permissions/#editing-a-users-permissions) you want this user to have.

+![][3]

+### Email address requirements

 Every email address used in a workspace must be unique.
 This means that if you try to add an email address that's already associated with a user who had or still has access to the workspace, you'll see an error message.

-As a workaround for Gmail accounts that recognize the alias created by adding a plus sign (+) to the email address, you could add "+example" to the email address.
+As a workaround for Gmail accounts that recognize the alias created by adding a plus sign (+) to the email address, you could add a suffix like "+1" or "+test" to the email address.
 For example, `contractor@braze.com` can be `contractor+1@braze.com`.

-### Selecting a department

-You must select a department for each user added to your company's Braze account.

-Adding your department to your user profile helps ensure you receive relevant communications built around how you use Braze.
-You will receive support and alerts that apply to you.

 ## Suspending Braze users